VJAI/tones/README.md

-#chirps
+#tones

-Collection of sounds created using Web Audio API
+Store of simple sounds crafted using Web Audio API.